ZurichMedTech/s4l-manual/docs/release/knownissues.md

 ### 1. Video Streaming

-We are still experiencing some occasional performance/quality decrease for the video streaming - which we believe is related to unsolved/unknown networking issues, only within Z43.

-To experience how smooth the video streaming would normally perform, please try from "outside Z43" via home/fibre, mobile/4G/5G, etc.

-One option might be to switch the streaming mode to "Jpeg", however, we'd recommend to use video streaming whenever possible (with enough bandwidth).
+If you experience performance/quality decrease for the video streaming, please try to switch the streaming mode to "Jpeg", however, we'd recommend to use video streaming whenever possible (with enough bandwidth).

 <p align="center">
   <img width="70%" src="assets/videostream.png">